dcdpr/did-btcr2/chapters/Index.md

 DID controllers that wish to join an advertised ::Beacon Cohort:: MUST provide the aggregator with a Schnorr public key.
-Participants MUST also provide the set of indexes that are used to identify specific ::BTCR2 Updates:: announced by a ::Beacon Signal::..
+Participants MUST also provide the set of indexes that are used to identify specific ::BTCR2 Updates:: announced by a ::Beacon Signal::.
 These indexes MUST be SHA256 hashes of the DIDs that will use the ::BTCR2 Beacon:: to aggregate updates.

 The ::Beacon Aggregator:: decides when to finalize the ::Beacon Cohort::.